Concern for omicron variant grows in the Rochester community

 “We don’t know a lot about this virus so we want to prepare as best as we can,” Dr. Fauci said.

-Meanwhile in the Rochester community, advocates are continuing to encourage vaccination in creative ways.
+Meanwhile in the Rochester community, advocates continue to encourage vaccination in creative ways.

 One of those events took place at St. Michael’s Church near Clinton Avenue on Sunday afternoon.